Linear Recursion: Towards a Minimal Universal Type System

-\LLCI is not Turing complete.
 In this section we define $\Lrec$, an extension of the linear $\lambda$-calculus~\cite{AbramskyS:comill} with numbers, pairs, and a typed unbounded recursor with a closed reduction strategy that preserves syntactic linearity.
 We prove that this system is Turing complete.

-The syntax of \LLCIrec is similar to that of \LLCI, except that instead of a bounded iterator we have a recursor working on pairs of natural numbers.
+The syntax of \LLCIrec is similar to that of \LLCI (recalled in Section~\ref{sec:prelim}), except that instead of a bounded iterator we have a recursor working on pairs of natural numbers.
 Table~\ref{tab:termsrec} summarises the syntax of terms in $\Lrec$.
-We assume Barendregt's convention regarding names of free and bound variables in terms.
+We assume Barendregt's convention regarding names of free and bound variables in terms (in particular, bound names are different from free names).

 The reduction rules for $\Lrec$ are \emph{Beta} and \emph{Let}, given in Table~\ref{tab:closed-reduction}, together with two rules for the recursor shown in Table~\ref{tab:closed-reduction2}.